 Over the years, TorGuard expanded its capabilities and remained one of the most technical VPN solutions.
 It might look a bit intimidating at first, due to numerous options present within its UI.
 This is why we think that advanced users will feel like right at home with TorGuard.
 Needless to say, it fully encrypts your data, keeps your torrenting anonymized, unblocks websites, prevents malware, and much more.

-To dive deeper into what this provider offers, make sure not to miss our comprehensive review of TorGuard.
+To dive deeper into what this provider offers (and there’s really plenty to find out), make sure not to miss our comprehensive TorGuard review.

 To make this article as helpful as possible, we are going to answer a few commonly asked questions.
 So, keep on reading to find out more.

 We think it’s important for you to know about the basics of torrenting before entering this world.
 This will give you a clear idea of how everything works, and why it’s important to keep your identity safe when sharing P2P traffic.

 We have a highly comprehensive Ultimate Guide to Torrenting, where we talk about P2P traffic, downloading files, selecting torrent repositories, and everything else in between.
 This will let you learn the basics, which is when you can read our articles on how to stay legal when torrenting as well as how to spot fake torrents.
 And we also shouldn’t forget our article on the best torrenting websites that will let you browse millions of files with ease.

 It can sometimes be hard to keep track of torrents and where they come from.
 This is how you can get caught torrenting – which leads to receiving a copyright infringement notice.
 As you can imagine, someone needs to catch you downloading a copyrighted file and that someone is your ISP – Internet Service Provider.